rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

 never have to access an `Allocation` directly except for translating it to the compilation target (at the moment just LLVM).

-Miri starts by creating a virtual stack frame for the current constant that is being evaluated.
+The interpreter starts by creating a virtual stack frame for the current constant that is being evaluated.
 There's essentially no difference between a constant and a function with no arguments, except that constants do not allow local (named) variables at the time of writing this guide.